 If you’re watching your wallet, the Epiphone Les Paul Junior or LP Special might be a safe bet.
 A little more expensive are the Epiphone Les Paul Custom and the Les Paul Classic.
 If you’re in the mood to splurge then you can’t go wrong with a Gibson les Paul Standard or Gibson Les Paul Custom.

 Need More advice purchasing your first electric guitar?
-Check out some recommended beginner electric guitars.
+Check out some od our partners recommended beginner electric guitars.